marcusstockton/DjangoJobWebsite/JobWebsite/Readme.txt

 TODO:
-create business type as a database model, and simply add reference to it in Address Add in file upload for avatar and cv
-Make sure address edit and create forms correctly create the address type
+create business type as a database model, and simply add reference to it in Address Make sure address edit and create forms correctly create the address type